shreya-51/msc_aml_thesis_2023/README.md

  - Exact Subspace Diffusion with Local Automatic Gradient Descent on CIFAR-10 data
  - Exact Subspace Diffusion with Shared Automatic Gradient Descent on CIFAR-10 data

+Abstract:
+>This thesis proposes and implements three algorithms for the case of subspace-constrained, distributed, multi-task optimization.
+Algorithm 1 extends primal-dual optimization techniques to a distributed, multi-task, and subspace-constrained setting to remove a bias seen in penalty-based algorithms.
+The following two algorithms apply specifically to neural network optimization.
+Algorithm 2 combines Algorithm 1 and automatic gradient descent to establish an automatic learning rate as a function of an agent’s local gradient.
+Algorithm 3 improves upon this by calculating the automatic learning rate using shared gradients amongst the neighboring agents.
+The algorithms were then implemented in PyTorch and tested on MNIST and CIFAR-10 data.
+Results show that Algorithm 1 effectively removed the bias seen in penalty-based optimization, Algorithms 2 and 3 was successfully able to train with no manual learning rate tuning, and Algorithm 3 provided an improvement in convergence over Algorithm 2 resulting from the shared gradients.

 Background:
  - Approximate projection algorithm [1]   [paper](https://arxiv.org/abs/1905.08750)
  - Exact Subspace Diffusion algorithm [2] [paper](https://arxiv.org/abs/2304.07358)